 - more than 3.8 million school students in more than 9,400 schools

 - 3 million university students

 - 120,000 university staff

-- allocated $2.06m from its Cultural Fund (members’ contribution of 1.5% of licence revenue) to support 114 projects, 23 professional development grants and 5 fellowships
+- allocated nearly $1.8m from its Cultural Fund (members’ contribution of 1.5% of licence revenue) to support 88 projects, 20 IGNITE grants, 4 CREATE grants and 3 fellowships

-- increased participating publishers in LearningField (subscription to textbook chapters from multiple publishers) from 13 to 16
+- increase in subscribers and participating publishers (from 16 to 21) for LearningField (subscription to online platform providing, among other things, textbook chapters from multiple publishers)

-- increased Reading Australia subscribers by 30% to 8,184, and added 23 new teaching resources for schools, 19 new essays and 3 new videos
+- increased Reading Australia subscribers by 67% to 13,712, and added 17 new teaching resources for schools

 |Structure||We are a not-for-profit company limited by guarantee.|

 |Members||We have more than 34,000 members, who include writers, artists, agents and more than 70 copyright management organisations in other countries.
 Through our membership we represent more than 40,000 Australian writers, artists and publishers, as well as writers, artists and publishers from around the world.|